patchint/patchouliOS/README.md

 # Patchouli OS

-This repository is an assembler trial to display a simple message in the console.
+This repository is about a simple OS :)

 I was bored but it works lol.